rancher/rke2-docs/docs/security/selinux.md

 [container-selinux](https://github.com/containers/container-selinux) policy for containerd.
 It accounts for the non-standard location(s) which containerd is installed and places persistent and ephemeral state.

+Note: A Linux server reboot might be required after installing the rke2-selinux rpm package and before starting the rke2 installation on CentOS/RHEL distributions.

 #### Custom Context Labels

 RKE2 runs control-plane services as static pods which require access to multiple